-Knowing you have bought the perfect gift for someone can be one of the most exciting feelings in the world; when you don’t want to wait until their birthday or [insert celebration here] to watch them unwrap your present.
+Knowing you have bought the perfect gift for someone can be one of the most exciting feelings in the world; when you don’t want to wait until their birthday or [insert relevant celebration here] to watch them unwrap your present.
 However, in a world full of mediocre, mass-produced “stuff” it can also be stressful to find an original and meaningful gift.
-Let me help with this intensely researched list of unique travel gifts for creative souls.
+Let me help with this intensely researched list of unique travel gifts for creative globetrotters.
 I haven’t used all these items myself, but I did take the time to research and understand the desires of creatives in their particular fields, from photography and design to music and food.
-I consulted with creatives in each category to find out what they use and love.
+I consulted with creatives in each category to find out what they use, want and love.

 Full Disclosure: I may earn compensation for my endorsement, recommendation, testimonial, and/or link to any products or services from this website at no extra cost to you.